sasindri-siriwardene/RoyalEstate/README.md

 - Visual hierarchy with headings, subheadings, consistent font styles, and alignment.
 - Effective use of images and colors for visual appeal.

-### Security
-- Client-side protection using CSP and HTML encoding.

 ## Installation